 Background information: split from the International Communist League – Fourth International in 1982, accusing the Spartacist League’s leader James Robertson of ruthlessly harassing anyone who posed a threat to his leadership.
 In 2018 the IBT experienced a major split (see Bolshevik Tendency below) and the then-minority faction gained control of the organization.
 Leading section is the Permanent Revolution Group in New Zealand.
 No American section.

 Background information: split from the International Bolshevik Tendency in 2008, accusing its leaders of the same abuse of power that led the IBT to split from the ICL-FI.
-Based in Brazil and the US.
-Its last activity was in 2015.
+Based primarily in Brazil.
+It is in liason with the Australian publication Bolshevik-Leninist.

 Stance on Syria: neutral. “… any blows against imperialist intervention and domination, even by ultra-reactionary forces such as the I.S., [are] in the interests of the working class and oppressed peoples of the world.”
 Does not consider Russia imperialist.
 Sources:

 Background information: a minor Trotskyist international formed in 1998.
 Leading party is the Internationalist Group in the US, which had split from the Spartacist League in 1996.
 The L4I sees the Spartacists’ ICL-FI as insufficiently devoted to three central principles: maintaining an active and distinctly Trotskyist international, remaining active in the labor movement, and defending the Soviet Union and its satellite states as the lesser evils in the face of capitalism.

 Stance on Syria: neutral.
 Supported initial protests.
 Attributes failure of protests to regime brutality, dependence of minorities on Assad.
 Criticizes opposition as fractious, and sectarian and/or pro-imperialist.
 Calls SDF “Kurdish nationalists”.
 Sources:

 Background information: An international grouped around the Lutte Ouvrière in France.
 Places special emphasis on union activity.
 American section is The Spark, which was formed in 1971 a few years after its members split from the Spartacist League for developing sympathies with the Lutte Ouvrière.